Package Leaflet: Information for the User

 If you forget to take Avaric

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.

-If you interrupt treatment with Avaric
+If you stop treatment with Avaric

 You should stop using Avaric when you no longer have breakthrough pain.
 However, you should continue taking your usual opioid medications for persistent cancer pain as recommended by your doctor.
-You may experience withdrawal symptoms similar to the possible side effects of Avaric when you interrupt treatment with Avaric.
-If you have withdrawal symptoms or are concerned about pain relief, consult your doctor, who will evaluate whether you need any medication to reduce or suppress withdrawal symptoms.
+You may experience withdrawal symptoms similar to the possible side effects of Avaric when you stop treatment with Avaric.
+If you have withdrawal symptoms or are concerned about pain relief, consult your doctor, who will assess whether you need any medication to reduce or suppress withdrawal symptoms.

-If you have any other questions about the use of thismedication, ask your doctororpharmacist.
+If you have any further questions about using this medication, ask your doctor or pharmacist.

 The most serious side effects are:

-Other side effects that may appear:
+Other side effects that may occur:

 Very common(may affect more than 1 in 10 people):